Problem

 - Explicit Versioning: Making API version information clearly visible and understandable to the LLM, so it can request or adapt to specific versions.

-- Self-Descriptive Functionality: Ensuring function names, parameter names, and documentation (if accessible to the LLM) clearly describe what the API does and how to use it.
+- Self-Descriptive Functionality: Ensuring function names, parameter names, type schemas (JSON Schema/OpenAPI), and documentation clearly describe what the API does and how to use it.

 - Simplified Interaction Patterns: Favoring simpler, more direct API calls over highly nested or complex interaction sequences where possible, to reduce the chances of the LLM making errors.